gurpreet-ai/gurpreet-ai.github.io/_posts/2020-04-24-action-state-value-function-bellman-equation-optimal-functions-deep-reinforcement-learning-series.md

 $$V^{\pi}(s) = \mathop{\mathbb{E}}_{\pi} [R_{t+1} + \gamma \Sigma_{k=0}^{\infty}{\gamma^{k}r_{t+k+2}} \vert S_t = s ]$$

-or
+Replace the summation inside:

 $$V^{\pi}(s) = \mathop{\mathbb{E}}_{\pi} [R_{t+1} + \gamma G_{t+1} \vert S_t = s ]$$

-This expectation means what we expect to be if we continue from state $$s$$ following some policy.
-We can split this expectation into two expectations.
+This expectation means what we expect the reward to be if we continue from state $$s$$ following some policy.
+We can split this expectation into two expectations since it's addition.
+We can combine them after we compute each expecatation.

 $$\mathop{\mathbb{E}}_{\pi} [R_{t+1} \vert S_t = s ]$$

 $$\mathop{\mathbb{E}}_{\pi} [\gamma G_{t+1} \vert S_t = s ]$$

-Now we will get the individual expectations and then combine them afterwards.
 The first expectation:

 $$\mathop{\mathbb{E}}_{\pi} [R_{t+1} \vert S_t = s ]  = \Sigma_a \ \pi(s, a) \ \Sigma_{s'} \ p(s', r, \vert s, a) \ r(s, a, s') \ $$

 That is the expectation of reward at time $$t + 1$$ given state $$s$$, which is the reward over all actions the agent can take and end up in all the possible new states which have a transition probability and a reward associated with it.
-Simply, we are summing over all possible actions and all possible returned states.
+Simply, we are summing over all possible actions and all possible returned states that we may end up in, and the reward for going into those states.

 The second expectation: